civio/medicamentalia/_articles/vaccines/stockout.en.md

 Johann Van der Heever, who managed the South African immunization programme for 11 years, blames the lack of control squarely on the Department of Health: "You have to staff adequately to the chain, you have to provide equip supervision and monitoring which **is a function of the National Department**".

 <div class="container-right">
-{% include video-container.html videoid="lX1upUATEe4" title="Ademir Vásquez, del programa de inmunizaciones de Guatemala." credit="Video: Serusha Govender." %}
+{% include video-container.html videoid="xokOlqOyljE" title="Johann van der Heever, former Manager of the immunization program of South Africa." credit="Video: Serusha Govender." %}
 </div>

 In [an article](http://www.samj.org.za/index.php/samj/article/view/10765/7200){:target="_blank"} in the *South African Medical Journal* magazine, which cites Van der Heever's criticisms of the national immunization programme and condemns the government's neglect of the situation, the national cold-chain manager (imperative system for the conservation of the antigens), admits that they were only able to inspect **between 5% and 10% of facilities**.
 Van der Heever regrets that, despite the fact that controlling the deterioration of vaccines was one of his priorities, **the wastage is unknown**, as it "requires very good supervision and support".